-Trade and hours worked The 1945-1949 French and US occupation in South-West Germany might have sparked persistent economic effects through the export orientation of firms.
-Specifically, firms in the former US occupation zone might be more export oriented than those in the former French occupation zone, or more oriented towards trade with the US.
-Table 6, Panel B, columns (1)-(4) examine this possibility using detailed export data for the manufacturing firms in Table 2.
-There is no statistically significant effect of US-zone location on export revenues today, whether we look at the ratio of export revenues to total revenues or the ratio of non-EU export revenues to total revenues.
+columns (1)-(4) examine this possibility using detailed export data for the manufacturing firms in Table 2.
+There is no statistically significant effect of US-zone location on export revenues today, whether we look at the ratio of export to total revenues or the ratio of non-EU export to total revenues.
 Nor is there a statistically significant link between overall exports or non-EU exports and US-zone exposure.
 Another potential explanation for today's better economic performance on the US side of the 1945-1949 border could be that employees work more hours on average.
+However, in Panel B, columns (5)-(6) we actually find somewhat lower hours worked on the former US than the former French side of the border.